noklam/NeurIPS2019Exploration/README.md

 # NeuRIPS2019 App
-Don't forget to star the project if you enjoy it.
+Don't forget to leave a star⭐, if you enjoy this project.

 Medium:
 https://medium.com/@nokkk
 https://neurips2019exploration.ml

 This is an app for exploring the papers of NeuRIPS 2019.
-As I found that there are way too many papers and the official site did not provide any categorization, so I build this app for better exploration.
+With only 1 month to go, it is impossible to read all the papers.
+I found that the official site is not very helpful for exploration, so I build this mini-app for better exploration.

 # Tools